zaramihnea/Catology/README.md

 OpenAI API can be used or language model templating
 - **Text generator for breed**

-OpenAI APIor  language model templating
+OpenAI API or  language model templating

+- **ML Model / Ensemble container**

+Use Scikit-learn to combine the models that are saved on the disk or cloud and output the breed prediction